jsimpauco/LoLSupportsVsJunglers/README.md

 **Alternative Hypothesis**: Supports are more important than Junglers in a professional League of Legends game.

 With the columns being qualitative, the test statistic of choice is the TVD and significance level is set at 0.05.

+<iframe src="assets/perm_fig1.html" width=800 height=600 frameBorder></iframe>

 The resulting p-value was 0.0, and thus the null hypothesis is rejected.
 However, as seen earlier in the bivariate analysis of the ‘visionscore’, there is high variation in the column.
 Because of this, another permutation test was conducted that only focused on ‘killparticipation’ since it is considered the most important stat within League of Legends.

 With the column being quantitative, the test statistic of choice is the difference in means with the significance level still set at 0.05.

+<iframe src="assets/perm_fig2.html" width=800 height=600 frameBorder></iframe>

 The result p-value was 0.583, and thus the null hypothesis is not rejected.